ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/hhd/index.rst

 GBD 2019 Non-Fatal Modeling Strategy
 ++++++++++++++++++++++++++++++++++++

 In GBD, hypertensive heart disease is modeled as an outcome of the heart failure impairment envelope.
-Please see the Heart Failure non-fatal modeling section for details.
+The case definition for heart failure is a clinical diagnosis using structured criteria such as the Framingham or European Society of Cardiology criteria.
+Beginning in GBD 2016, we used ACC/AHA Stage C and above to capture both persons who are currently symptomatic and those who have been diagnosed with heart failure but are currently asymptomatic.
+[McKee]_
+[European-society-cardiology]_

 GBD 2019 Fatal Modeling Strategy
 ++++++++++++++++++++++++++++++++++++